Charter of the French Language: Commerce and business

 Product labels, their instructions, manuals, warranty certificates as well as restaurant menus and wine lists must be in French.
 Other languages may be used, provided French's prominence is at least equivalent.

-Catalogues, brochures, folders, commercial directories and other such publications, must be in French.
-All software (for example, video games and operating systems) must be available in French unless no French version exists.
+Catalogues, brochures, folders, commercial directories and other such publications must be in French.
+All software (for example, video games and operating systems) must be available in French unless no such version exists.

-Signs and posters must be in French, and they may also be in another language provided French is markedly predominant.
+Signs and posters must be in French, and if they include any additional language, the French must be markedly predominant.
 A recognized trademark within the meaning of the Trademarks Act may appear exclusively in a language other than French unless a French version has been registered.
 Where a trademark is displayed outside a building exclusively in a language other than French, a sufficient presence of French must also be ensured.

-A number of exceptions to the general rules for commercial products, signs, and advertising:
+A number of exceptions to the general rules for commercial products, signs and advertising: